sameo-varghese/Flix-Recmend/README.md

   - scikit-learn
   - streamlit
 ## Installation
-Clone the repository: git clone https://github.com/your-username/netflixnook.git cd netflixnook
+Clone the repository: git clone https://github.com/sameo-varghese/Flix-Recmend.git
 ## Install the required libraries:
-pip install pandas scikit-learn streamlit
+On the integrated terminal run: pip install pandas scikit-learn streamlit
 ## Run the Streamlit app:
-streamlit run app.py
+On the integrated terminal run: streamlit run app.py
 ## Usage
 - Enter a movie name in the input field.